-^{}The order of the agenda may be altered or changed by the AMWUA Board of Directors.
-Members of the AMWUA Board of Directors may attend in person or by internet conferencing.
+^{}The order of the agenda may be altered or changed by the AMWUA Management Board.
+Members of the AMWUA Management Board may attend in person or by internet conferencing.

-BOARD OF DIRECTORS MEETING MINUTES April 24, 2025 HYBRID MEETING
+MANAGEMENT BOARD MEETING MINUTES April 9, 2025 HYBRID MEETING

-BOARD MEMBERS PRESENT
+MEMBERS PRESENT